The Catholic Church on Evolution

-What Does the Catholic Church Believe About Evolution?
+What Does the Catholic Church Teach About Evolution?

 Although Charles Darwin’s theory of evolution was first articulated in the 1850’s, popes of the Roman Catholic Church didn’t address the issue formally until the 1950’s.